3.5.5 Restructuring Global Financial Governance

 “The need is for an international political authority which, without power to direct the different people what they must do, must be able to restrain them from action which would damage others.” [p.
 172]

-There are also arguments for it.
-Ha-Joon Chang referred to the Tobin tax as a possible mechanism to slow down financial transactions, and thereby increase financial stability, and in its probable impact in improving corporate governance.[1]
+● There are also arguments for the Tobin tax.
+Ha-Joon Chang referred to it as a way to slow down financial transactions, which would increase financial stability and probably improve corporate governance.[1]

-Despite the efforts and suggestions there has been insufficient progress in restructuring global financial governance, partly due to genuine disagreements about economics but partly because politicians are placing national interests first and are reluctant to empower collective institutions – as discussed later (6.6.4.2).
+Despite the efforts and suggestions there has been insufficient progress in restructuring global financial governance.
+This is partly due to genuine disagreements about economics but is partly because politicians are placing national interests first: they are reluctant to empower collective institutions – as discussed later (6.6.4.2).

 “At the time, prospects for shock therapy working in Iraq appeared to be even bleaker than in Russia, where the IMF had imposed the same recipe and produced a 40 percent decline in GDP.” [p.
 234]